Skip to main content

 Cost: free

-• the parts of your bike
+• name the parts of your bike

-• to do a maintenance check
+• do a bike maintenance check

-• removing and fitting a wheel
+• remove and fit a wheel

 Need to know